doctor-uz/Incremental-Search/README.md

 Note that calling `abort` will cause any error handler you have specified for the request to run.
 You can detect this by checking out the second argument passed to your error handler.
 It will be the string `'abort'`.

-### Bonus: Throttling

-Something else that can be problematic is the large number of requests this UI can generate.
-People can type pretty fast so for each user there can be multiple requests per second.
-This can create too much load for the server to handle.
-Note that aborting requests doesn't really help with this.
-If the request has gone out, the server will handle it even if the client stops listening for the response.

-To mitigate this, you can _throttle_ requests.
-That is, you can limit how many requests a user can make.
-For example, let's say you wanted to make sure that there is at least a quarter of a second between each request.
-To do this, you could pass to `setTimeout` a function that makes the request as the first argument and `250` as the second argument.
-If the user changes the input before the scheduled function runs, you could use `clearTimeout` to cancel it and then set another timer for the new request.
-This would make the UI less responsive for the user, but it would also eliminate a lot of pointless requests.